 Tip: Bring bug spray because mosquitoes can be thick in June and July!

-Little Lava Lake Camping, Lodging & Vacation Rentals
+Little Lava Lake Camping and Lodging

 It’s quiet, simple, and right on the water, just the way I like it.
 At night, you’ll hear nothing but the wind in the trees and maybe a loon calling.